 - Sally in The Nightmare Before Christmas is a ragdoll version of this trope, and can detach and reattach her limbs at will.

-- Alvin and the Chipmunks Meet Frankenstein has Universal Studios-style theme park hires Dr. Frankenstein to up the scare factor in their horror show, not realizing that he's brought real body parts to decorate.
+- Alvin and the Chipmunks Meet Frankenstein has a Universal Studios-style theme park hire Dr. Frankenstein to up the scare factor in their horror show, not realizing that he's brought real body parts to decorate.
 He immediately creates the monster, which breaks loose and runs away.
 He scares the Chipmunks at first, but then Theodore realizes he wasn't attacking and teaches him to be a good friend.
 Once they convince everyone else and teach him to talk, he's given a job at the park, and we last see him happily driving a tour trolley.

 - Flesh For Frankenstein is different in that it mostly focuses on Dr. Frankenstein as opposed to the monster.
 Or in this case, the monsters.

 - I, Frankenstein has an intelligent and cynical Adam caught up in a war between demons and divinely created gargoyles.
-In the same irony that the Trope Namer of I Am Not Shazam has changed his name to Shazam; Adam takes the name "Frankenstein" in the end; via Title Drop.
+In the same irony that the Trope Namer of I Am Not Shazam has changed his name to Shazam, Adam takes the name "Frankenstein" in the end via Title Drop.

 - The Trope Namer and Maker: Mary Shelley's Frankenstein.

 - David Bischoff's novel Mandala featured similar constructs known as "helter-skelters."
 They differ in being quite articulate, no bigger than the human average, and in being an odd mix of buffoonery and pathos.